 The business of marketing weight management and nutrition products is highly competitive and sensitive to the introduction of new products or weight management plans, including various prescription drugs, which may rapidly capture a significant share of the market.
 These market segments include numerous manufacturers, distributors, marketers, retailers and physicians that actively compete for the business of consumers both in the United States and abroad.
 In addition, we anticipate that we will be subject to increasing competition in the future from sellers that utilize electronic commerce.
 Some of these competitors have longer operating histories, significantly greater financial, technical, product development, marketing and sales resources, greater name recognition, larger established customer bases and better-developed distribution channels than we do.
 Our present or future competitors may be able to develop products that are comparable or superior to those we offer, adapt more quickly than we do to new technologies, evolving industry trends and standards or customer requirements, or devote greater resources to the development, promotion and sale of their products than we do.
-For example, if our competitors develop other diet or weight loss treatments that prove to be more effective than our products, demand for our products could be reduced.
-Accordingly, we may not be able to compete effectively in our markets and competition may intensify.
+For example, if our competitors develop other diet or weight loss treatments that prove to be more effectively in our markets and competition may intensify.